openstreetmap/iD/data/presets/README.md

 ##### `removeTags`

 The tags that are removed from the feature when deselecting this preset.
-Defaults to `tags`.
-If needed, this property will typically be equivalent to `addTags`.
+Defaults to `addTags` or if this is also not defined, to `tags`.

 ##### `fields`/`moreFields`